EzazAA/EzazAA/README.md

 <h1 align="center">Hi, I'm Ezaz </h1>
-Im a teen building myself up for the Tech world.
+<b>Im a High school student Experienced in Web dev, Python, Visual art and highly interested in literature</b>.
 I do build websites , code desktop apps and learn new stuff.
 I am not perfect at anything, But I love to explore new stuff.
 I Love collaborating with Like-Minded People, Helping others and learning from others.
 And Maybe Earn some money.

 ### What I'm into -
 - Building Websites (Front-end Only for now)